Each library has a single MakerBot Sketch 3D printer for public use, so people can interact with this surprisingly accessible and useful technology.

 Now that your model is in the slicer, lets go over the layout of the user interface.

-After you click print preview, the slicer will process your print job and output a file that breaks the object down into simple and specific instructions for each motor within the printer, as well as the heat of the nozzle, step by step, layer by layer.
+After you click Slice, the slicer will process your print job and output a file that breaks the object down into simple and specific instructions for each motor within the printer, as well as the heat of the nozzle, step by step, layer by layer.
 It slices your file into horizontal layers (like a pancake stack) for the printer.

 The printer builds a model layer by layer, starting at the bottom/base of the model, then goes up layer by layer, like building a brick wall.
 You might also notice that the inside of the file is a series of random lines - that is because prints are mostly hollow.
 There is a scaffold-like lattice of plastic within, designed to prop-up the outer wall of the print.
 This reduces print time, cost and warping as the plastic cools.